aschepis/deface-app/RELEASING.md

 ### Accessing GitHub Secrets

+GitHub secrets can be stored at the repository level or in an environment.
+The workflow is configured to use the **Release** environment.

+**Option 1: Using an Environment (Recommended)**
 1. Go to your repository on GitHub
+2. Click **Settings** → **Environments**
+3. Click **New environment** and name it `Release`
+4. Click **Add secret** under "Environment secrets" for each secret below

+**Option 2: Using Repository Secrets**
+1. Go to your repository on GitHub
 2. Click **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret** for each secret below
+4. Remove the `environment: Release` line from `.github/workflows/release.yml`

+Using environments provides better security and allows you to add deployment protection rules (like requiring approval before releases).

 ### Required Secrets for macOS Signing & Notarization